Skip to content

 Drupal is a free and open-source content management system (CMS) known for its flexibility in building everything from personal blogs to large enterprise websites.
 It requires a web server like Apache to run.

-Apache is a widely used, highly reliable web server that provides the necessary infrastructure for Drupal to function.
-Setting them up together on Ubuntu 24.04 ensures a solid foundation for your web projects.
+Apache, a reliable web server, provides the infrastructure for Drupal to function.
+Setting up Apache and Drupal on Ubuntu 24.04 ensures a solid foundation for your web projects.

 ⚡ Quick Answer